lateblight/Mashed-Potato/README.md

 1. Open your Dalamud settings in-game by typing `/xlsettings` in your chat[cite: 1, 2].
 2. Navigate over to the **Experimental** tab[cite: 1, 2].
-3. Paste the following repository link into a blank box under **Custom Plugin Repositories** to add Penumbra[cite: 1]:
+3. Paste the following repository link into a blank box under **Custom Plugin Repositories** to add Penumbra:
    `https://raw.githubusercontent.com/xivdev/Penumbra/master/repo.json`
 4. Click the **`+`** button[cite: 1].
 5. In the next blank box down, paste the link for Mashed Potato[cite: 1]: